“An old Cape Dutch guesthouse in central Cape Town, restored with an eye to modern Africa”

 - Wine tasting

-Children of all ages are welcome, but as no extra beds are available, it's perhaps best suited to families with older kids who can occupy their own room.
+Children of all ages are welcome, but as there's only one room which can take an extra bed, it's perhaps best suited to families with older kids who can occupy their own room.

 Babies (0-1 years), Teens (over 12)